DSAutomations/dockerhass-docs/DockerHASS-docs.md

 ## Optional: Setup Samba
 You can do all of your config file creation and editing at the command line if you want, however this can be a bit cumbersome.
-It would be helpful to directly browse to your config files on your local PC, let's get Samba up and running to provide this service to us.
+It would be helpful to directly e your config files o your local PC, let's get Samba up and running to provide  service to us.
 We'll set this up using `docker-compose` the same tool we'll use later for our main stack.
 This will be a good opportunity for a bit of practice.

 You'll notice in the config below, we're declaring an image we want to use with a tag that's specific to the raspberry pi.
 We're also passing in a list of volumes we want to link in a format like this: